Get or Renew Medical Card Online

 You're Approved!

 Once you receive approval from the licensed physician, you will need to register with the state, pay the additional state fee, and submit your application.
-After processing your application, the state will notify you of your approval and mail your medical marijuana card.
-Once you have your card in hand, you can begin purchasing from dispensaries.
+After processing your application, the state will notify you of your approval by immediately emailing your medical marijuana card .
+Once you have printed your medical marijuana card, you can immediately begin purchasing from dispensaries.

 Your medical marijuana certification is valid for three years and you will need to renew it by having another consultation with the doctor as it approaches its expiration date.
 At MMJ Certifications, we will reach out to you when your Illinois medical marijuana card is approaching its expiration date to help you set up a renewal consultation.